AIS-22/UNI-AIS-MediaDataFormats/README.md

 # UNI-AIS-MediaDataFormats

-Repositiory for the Media Data Formats Pro Seminar Group with the topic Detection of Algorith used in Image Compression with the following Codecs:
+Repositiory for the Media Data Formats proseminar group with the topic compression of images to a fixed file size & detection of compression algorithm used in the compression with the following codecs:

 - JPEG XL
 - WebP